mmbman/Katagiri/1983-01-19-Blue-Cliff-Record-Case-39-Talk-2.md

 #### 0:00 start of recording

-(Transcriber’s Note: Since the beginning of this talk and most of the previous talk are currently missing, here is the Case and the Verse from *The Blue Cliff Record*.
-When we join this talk, Katagiri Roshi is discussing the Verse, which refers to the Case.
+*(Archive Issue: Since the beginning of this talk and most of the previous talk are currently missing, here is the Case and the Verse from the* Blue Cliff Record*.
+When we join this talk, Katagiri Roshi is discussing the Verse, which refers to the Case.*

 The Case: